 I critically analysed metaphysical positions that are incompatible with Kincaid's model of unity; namely strong emergence.

 I argued that one can understand the nature of molecular structure in novel and interesting ways, by taking into account the idealisations in the quantum mechanical description of molecular structure.

-My undergraduate studies were in Chemical Engineering (NTUA).
-I have an MSc in Philosophy of Science (LSE) and I completed my PhD in Philosophy under the supervision of James Ladyman (University of Bristol).
+My undergraduate studies were in Chemical Engineering (NTUA) and I hold an MSc in Philosophy of Science (LSE).